 - No alcohol is permitted for under 18s – except at your own accommodation with parental permission and supervision

-- Parents are responsible for their children at all times: please stay in the park during children’s sessions.
+- Parents are responsible for their children at all times.
+Please stay in the park during children’s sessions

 The pool is open from mid morning to around 7pm daily.

-Your debit card will enable you to withdraw cash at French ATM’s.
+There are plenty of ATMs in nearby towns; the nearest one is just five minutes’ drive away in Le Fenouiller village.
+Your debit card will enable you to withdraw cash at French ATMs.
 It’s advisable that you notify your bank that you are travelling overseas.